dotnet/jitutils/src/jit-rl-cse/README.md

     V scores 72.66,73.15
     Update: Updating parameters with sequence 0 alpha 0.02 and rewards -0.0067
 ```
 Here 72.66 is the value of the start state; this will always the best score that the algorithm has uncovered.
 Taking action 0 increases the best known score to 73.15.
 So we want to discourage this.
-The reward computation is thus (recall we divde by the baseline)
+The reward computation is thus (recall we divide by the baseline)

 $$  (72.66 - 73.15)/72.91 = -0.0067 $$